 Gratz College offers a Master of Arts in Education (MAEd) degree program designed for practicing certified teachers who seek advanced study in contemporary pedagogy and educational issues and/or individuals who require additional coursework to meet licensure requirements.
 In addition to P-12 teachers, the program is also beneficial for persons with teaching certification who work in the areas of instructional design, educational training, or organizational development in business, government, and not-for-profit agencies.

-Approved by the Pennsylvania Department of Education, the 30 –credit hour MAEd program was redesigned in 2015 to be delivered fully online in eight-week sessions with an option for hybrid classes.
+Approved by the Pennsylvania Department of Education, the 30 –credit hour MAEd program was redesigned in 2015 to be delivered online in eight-week sessions with an option for hybrid classes.
 The curriculum consists of a common core and a selected area of concentration in Creativity and Technology, Dimensions in Identity or Teaching Spirituality.

 - Describe changes in personal teaching practices as a result of acquisition and application of new skills and knowledge

 - Understand the diversity of learner needs in a learner-centered classroom.

 - Interpret research on effective teaching and learning practices and how that research translates to the educational setting